 For example, 135 hours of prelicensure training is required in California.
 If you complete an online course with scheduled lessons, it will take around a month to finish.
 On-demand and self-study courses might last more or less than that, depending on how much time you have available to study.

 Prepare to pay numerous fees and expenses to work as a real estate agent.
-Professional education fees, real estate examinations costs, application and fingerprinting charges are just a few of the expenditures you'll have to plan for.
+Professional education fees, real estate examination costs, and application and fingerprinting charges are just a few of the expenditures you'll have to plan for.
 In addition, you may also need to budget for marketing and business development expenses to start working.

 A real estate agent or brokerage may be both difficult and financially rewarding.
 However, keep in mind that the real estate sector has a lot of different unique chances open to anyone interested.

 You could be an agent, appraiser, or professional investor.
 On the other hand, you might prefer to work only with residential properties or commercial buildings.
 Whatever you choose, make sure you fulfill the job requirements and are ready for whatever this industry throws at you.